Coronavirus Test Positivity Rates Are Rising Again In Texas

 “What explains the last week?”
 Jha’s tweet thread concludes,

 by way of posing a rhetorical question.
-He points to two variables, such as a”enormous drop in analyzing
+He points to two variables, such as an”enormous drop in analyzing

-” Also,”behavior” from that we can look to data from services such as OpenTable to find out
+” Also,” behaviour” from that we can look to data from services such as OpenTable to find out

-that restaurant bookings fell at the beginning of July but are now back up to where they were in June in Texas.

-“Total,” Jha concludes,”I worry TX letting the foot off the brakes.
-And the disease is still spreading too fast.”

 although Texas shows signs of an uptick at least in the last week and that needs to be followed closely.”